NiklasJonsson/gfx/notes.md

 To give some context, this was added because using the `ram` lib from a different location would mean the shaders weren't found, as the loading was done relative to the CWD of the executable.
-This was again redone recently to support the `check-shaders` executable so that it can load shaders relaive to the CWD of the executable if it is not found.
+This was again redone recently to support the `check-shaders` executable so that it can load shaders relative to the CWD of the executable if it is not found.

 So, some goals for reworking this: